A Kontsevich integral of order 1: The corrected integral

 Lemma~\ref{Lem:prefoncto} allows us to multiply $Z^1(\gamma)$ and $Z(K)$ within $\A^1$, where $\gamma$ is a Morse loop and $K$ a Morse knot.
-This a priori says nothing about other procedures usually defined under $4$T relations, such as \textit{division} by $Z(K)$, commutation of the product in $\A^0$, generalised $1$T relations, etc. We shall fix this issue by the following theorem, whose proof makes the rest of this subsection.
+This a priori says nothing about other common procedures that require $4$T relations, such as division by $Z(K)$, commutativity of the product in $\A^0$, generalized $1$T relations, etc. We shall fix this issue by the following theorem, whose proof makes up the rest of this subsection.

 \begin{theorem} $\hat{Z}^1(H_1(\mathcal{K}\setminus \Sigma))\subset \A^1$ is an $\A^0$-bimodule.
 Moreover, for every $\gamma\in H_1(\mathcal{K}\setminus \Sigma)$ and every knot $K$,

 \end{theorem}